notnullgames/null0/README.md

 - Networking? would be cool to at least do basic HTTP, with a flag (disabled by default)
 - standalone DLL for iwasm
 - add complete WASI support to hosts (instead of my IO wrappers, etc)
+- more games! maybe have a game-contest or something.

 ## thanks